Death can symbolise peace and liberation from suffering.

 The Native American tribal "Sweatlodge" purification ritual is a DEATH/REBIRTH experience that has traditionally served the purpose of confronting our personal balance between "Death Urge" and the "Life Urge".
 I recall one of my sweatlodge trainers saying to us [just as the heat and cramped conditions became totally unbearable!]; "Now would be a good time to die! - But why not choose to live?".

 I have heard of another [coastal] Native tribal tradition wherein "depression victims" are thrown into the sea.
 If they manage to swim back to shore despite their affliction, they will be revitalised and recover - presumably by facing their death-wish inner demon and diverting his energy into a renewed appetite for life.
 If they drown they will have spared themself [and everyone around] a slow and lingering steady demise.
-I should add that I have so far held-back from incorporating this fairly alarming and legally dubious technique into my own healing practice, although I have on occasions - with some very obstinate "death wish" clients - been sorely tempted! (just kidding!)
+I should add that I have so far held-back from incorporating this fairly alarming and legally dubious technique into my own healing practice.

 One of the models (simplistic overviews) of depression that I find quite useful is that of DISCONNECTION from our life force or "earth spirit nature".
 In mild cases of depression, physical and social activities of many kinds can help us to "reconnect" to outer life and inner life-force and boost flagging self-esteem and painful lonely separateness however, in recurrent or clinical depression the individual "inner journey of transformation" is essential to recovery.
 In mild episodes of depression, a range of tribal practices can be useful especially participatory tribal-style drumming, dancing and chanting activities which act out self-empowering and life-affirming themes.